Skip to main content

 How to Replace Your Water Filter (5 Minutes)

-Most refrigerator filters are designed for easy DIY replacement:
+Most refrigerator filters are designed for DIY replacement - no tools required:

 1